Norc/foundry-custom-hotbar/README.md

 _Potential Future Features (Undecided)_
 1. Add option to popout hotbars for positioning by dragging and dropping
 1. Add pages 2-4 or more for each Custom Hotbar.

+### Special Thanks
+Special thanks to Ardistristan for his excellent Lib - Color Settings Module and extraordinary support as I implemented it!
+Thanks to DF (flamewave000) for the Library: DF Hotkeys library.
+Both of these libraries do a better job than I *ever* could.

+Further thanks to Stan of Token Hotbar fame for everything he's done and to the awesome Foundry modding community as a whole.